APPG on weapons and protection of civilians held annual meeting

 For more information about the UK government’s legal and policy positions, please click here.

-Posted in: Arms Trade Treaty, Autonomous weapons, Casualty recording, Explosive weapons, UK Parliamentary, Updates,
+Posted in: Arms Trade Treaty, Autonomous weapons, Casualty recording, Explosive weapons, Latest posts and news, UK Parliamentary,

 Tagged: APPG , Arms Trade Treaty , autonomous weapons , casualty recording , explosive weapons , parliament